kvassAI/slate/source/includes/_products.md

 ]
 ```

-Retrieve a simple list is ok but if you want to search a specific product... it means more difficult, right?
+Retrieving a simple list is ok, but if you want to search for a specific product?

-Actually, no because our API allows you to do it and simply!

-It's pretty similar as the previous method but you should use `GET https://api.shareactor.io/products/search` and it's more accurate.
+It's pretty similar to the previous method, but you should use `GET https://api.shareactor.io/products/search` and it's more accurate.
-For that, you must use the **query** to be more specific.
+Use the **query** to be more specific.

 Arguments | Type | Description
 --------- | ---- | -----------